-Student organizations often collaborate with employers to develop educational programs for club members as well as for the larger Harvard student body.
+Student organizations often collaborate with employers to develop educational programs for members as well as for the larger Harvard student body.
 Student organizations often approach relevant employers, but in some cases employers or organizations may reach out to student organizations.
 Employers often look to student organizations for advice on what kind of programming would appeal to students and what timing would work best with students’ schedules.

 - Employer engagement should benefit the educational goals of a student organization (e.g. an alumni chat/panel about a particular sector or a resume/interview preparation workshop).

 - Student organizations should register the event with OCS via the OCS Student Group Event Survey.

 - Student organizations should check dates for conflicts with other programs that may be happening on campus.